alessandrodgr/earth/README.md

 ```
 cabal run rhythmFile
 ```
-The file passed in input specifies the rhythm in a JSON format.
+The input file specifies the rhythm in a JSON format.
 Here is an example of a cuban tresillo played on the E note of a slap bass:
 ```
 {
   "tempo": {